Turning Up (Arashi song): Music video

 The music video was released on November 3, 2019, the same day as the song.
 The video begins with a news broadcast about a "storm" (Arashi, 嵐 in kanji, meaning "storm" in Japanese).
 Part of the video was shot on Hollywood Boulevard in Los Angeles.

 In addition to the music video, two making-of videos were uploaded to the band's official YouTube channel, with one based in Los Angeles, and the other in Tokyo.
 An official choreography video was also made available.

 Remix version

 On January 24, 2020, Arashi released a remix version of the song, by DJ, record producer and re-mixer R3hab, in digital download, streaming, and as a music video in YouTube.
 The remix version lacks the rap made by Sho Sakurai for the original version.

 The remix peaked at number 14 on the Billboard Japan Hot 100 and topped on the Billboard Japan Top Download Songs.

+Chart performance

+On May 13, 2026, Oricon revealed that the song had reached 100 million streams, making it their seventh song to reach the milestone.